 - Pulling on its tail, ears, legs, or fur

-Another action which may be considered provocation is making threatening gestures to the dog’s owner.
+Another action that may be considered provocation is making threatening gestures to the dog’s owner.
 For example, the plaintiff and the defendant were in a heated argument in the defendant’s house.
 The plaintiff made a swift movement towards the defendant as if to hit him.
 The defendant’s dog, who was lying down, suddenly jumps up and bites the plaintiff.
-In this case, the dog is reacting off of his natural pack instincts.
-Since the plaintiff made a threatening advance towards the defendant, the dog reacted protectively, which is normal behavior for a dog.
+In this case, the dog is reacting based on his natural pack instincts.
+Since the plaintiff made a threatening advance toward the defendant, the dog reacted protectively, which is normal behavior for a dog.

-- Carrying a package and walking towards the dog and the owner
+- Carrying a package and walking toward the dog and owner

 - Addressing the owner

 - Being seated then rising and facing the dog

 - Playing with a dog and patting him